Choosing a Bathroom Remodeling Contractor

 • Are you licensed and insured?
 You can then ask for their contractor license number and certificate of insurance.

-How a contractor answers to these questions is important, but so is how they listen.
-You want to make sure you are hiring someone who will listen to your design wants and needs, as well as any concerns or further questions you may have during the project.
+How contractors answer these questions is essential, as is how they listen.
+You want to ensure you hire someone who will listen to your design wants and needs and any concerns or further questions you may have during the project.
 This is a relationship between you and the contractor, so you should trust who you hire to do the job.

 Check References And Previous Work

-Once the contractor has provided you with references, you should check them to make sure they are recent and up to date.
+Once the contractor has provided references, you should check them to ensure they are recent and up-to-date.
 You can contact the state licensing board to verify their license number and contact the insurance carrier to confirm they are still insured.

-You may reach out to references but keep in mind that these references are often favorite or top clients, so reviews may skew positively.
+You may reach out to references, but remember that these references are often favorites or top clients, so that reviews may skew positively.
 You can make sure these reviews are genuine by paying attention to any red flags that might appear, such as a lack of recent project references, consistently high-cost overruns, or consistently poor courtesy reviews on their website or Google Business profile.

-A benefit of reviewing previous work is that you can take note of any projects or features you may want to add to your own bathroom remodel.
-You can also determine if this contractor is capable of meeting your expectations for your bathroom remodel.
+A benefit of reviewing previous work is that you can take note of any projects or features you may want to add to your bathroom remodel.
+You can also determine if this contractor meets your bathroom remodel expectations.

 How to Choose a Bathroom Remodeling Contractor